GEN SEED PROJECTS

 Specialty coffee agroforestry farmers Field School in the Pasco region, Peru

-Specialty coffees, which have a higher value in the market for their complex, rich aromas and flavours, require special geographic conditions and climates to be cultivated.
-We hope the creation of this Field School provides the necessary tools for producer families to continue to grow coffee without negatively
+Specialty coffees, valued for their complex, rich aromas and flavours, require special geographic conditions and climates to be cultivated.
+The Field School aims to provide the necessary tools for producer families to continue to grow coffee without negatively impacting nature, but rather restoring it.

 Cook Rocket mass stove to help improve the use of wood by rural families from the North Patagonian Steppe (Argentina)